Essential Oils to Avoid for Pets and Babies

 • Eucalyptus

-• Peppermint (some say it is safe, but I say proceed with caution)
+• Peppermint (some say it’s okay, but I always recommend caution)

 • Sage